14 Sep Heuristic and Priority Based Capacity Leveling with SNP

 The enhanced version uses product priorities of parent products to determine what can be cut instead of overloading the resource.
 Product A has the lower priority and some of the available capacity in week 1 is utilized but the rest (6 hours) is cut.

 The screenshot below shows selection criteria for the standard SAP SNP capacity leveling program /SAPAPO/SNP05.
-The program was enhanced with the BADI Method option that utilizes BADI /SAPAPO/SNP_CAP provided by SAP.
-For the resources selected, it used dependent demand of higher-level products and their priorities to determine what orders need to be adjusted or created.
+This program is enhanced with the BADI Method option that utilizes BADI /SAPAPO/SNP_CAP provided by SAP.
+For the resources selected, it uses dependent demand of higher-level products and their priorities to determine what orders need to be adjusted or created.

 This is a simplified explanation of what was a fairly complex ABAP enhancement.
 The program had to deal with traversing PDS structures and scheduling scenarios (Backwards, Forwards, Backwards and Forward).
 You can choose to make it more complex (robust) with logic to allocate excess or shortages of the component product or use fair-share rules for shortage scenarios.

-For a more detailed explanation, you can get in touch with me directly at email@example.com.
-Thanks for reading.
+For a more detailed explanation, feel free to get in touch with us anytime.